cyndcore/affiches-sonores/README.md

 London-based musician and percussionist Renu Hossain, herself neurodivergent, worked from the sounds recorded during this walk to compose an ambient soundscape blending nature and city — and what one can hear when the senses are pushed to their fullest.
 A collaboration that will continue well beyond the residency.

 A sonic poster cannot be explained.
-It is listened to, looked at, lived.
+It is listened to.

 **Students:** Béatrice, Ezra, Yasmine, Flor'ann, Marzieh, Marvrick, Sarah, Cyndcore